-Regarding questions concerning the regulator, see question 10.Access and pricing
+Regarding regulatory policies, the regulator and its legal tools, see question 6.Access and pricing

 How is access to the natural gas distribution grid organised?
 Describe any regulation of the prices for distribution services.
 In which circumstances can a rate or term of service be changed?

 Access to the natural gas distribution grid is organised in the same manner as access to the transportation and storage network (see question 12).